 Built hundreds of website and helped countless schools realise their potential online.
 Ian should be called upon for straight-talking advice and to make a difference to the way you present your school through every outlet.

 Your website can be incredible.
-It can be the go to resource for your entire primary school community.
+It can be the go to resource for your entire primary school community It's also the very centre of every good parental engagement strategy.
 If you're looking for the secrets to what makes the best primary school websites, you'll find all the crucial elements you need to implement right here.

 The range is still quite broad but school websites are generally viewed between 40-60% on mobile devices.
 That means the best primary school websites will work beautifully on every device.

 Your audience won’t stick around long if they can't use your website on their phone.
 Every part of your website must be usable on any device.

 What’s more, some of your statutory content must be “readily accessible”.
 If users have to download files to view content, that’s not readily accessible.
 The very best primary school websites group content and ensure it’s formatted in a way that is readable from anywhere.